 prescription drug coverage.

-Note: “creditable coverage” is coverage as good as Medicare Part D coverage1.
+Note: “Creditable coverage” is coverage as good as Medicare Part D coverage.

 Return to the Medicare FAQ section to view more answers

 to other commonly asked questions about Medicare prescription drug coverage.
 For